HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 <img src="/assets/Review_DL_Drug/AI_Drug.JPG" height="300">
 </div>

-In the subsequent essay, I am trying to elaborate more on each category and discuss some relevant papers.
+In the following, I am trying to elaborate more on each category and discuss some relevant papers.

 ## Drug properties prediction

+Machine learning problems broadly are classified into three subgroups: supervised learning, unsupervised learning, and reinforcement learning.
+Drug properties prediction can be considered as a supervised learning problem.
+The input to the algorithms is a drug (compound) and the output is drug property (e.g., drug toxicity or solubility).

 <div class="imgcap">
 <img src="/assets/Review_DL_Drug/Representation.JPG" height="300">